brandur/redis-cell/README.md

 redis-throttle is to provide a language-agnostic rate limiter that's easily pluggable into many cloud architectures.

+[Informal benchmarks][benchmarks] show that redis-throttle is pretty fast, taking a little under twice as long to run as a basic Redis `SET` (very roughly 0.1 ms per command as seen from a Redis client).

 ## Install

 [Binaries for redis-throttle are available for Mac and Linux][releases].
 Open